yotamgr314/ReuseHub/README.md

 # ReuseHub

-ReuseHub is a full-stack MERN web application that promotes sustainability by enabling users to donate and request second-hand items through an intuitive, near real-time map-based interface which visualizes offers,Adsetc.. and via chat.
-The platform empowers communities to reduce waste and reuse valuable items through real-time collaboration, gamified incentives, and location-based search.
+ReuseHub is a full-stack MERN web application that promotes sustainability by enabling users to donate and request second-hand items through an intuitive, near real-time, map-based interface that visualizes ads, offers, and user activity.
+The platform empowers communities to reduce waste and extend the lifecycle of valuable items through real-time collaboration, location-based search, system and user based rating as well as gamified incentives.
 ---

 ## 📸 Screenshots